Classical Greek GCSE

 Women in Ancient Greece:

-- The Status of Women in Athens Status of women both within the oikos and outside.
+Status of women both within the oikos and outside.

-- Marriage in Athens Marriage ceremony, when and who to marry, expectations and role of a wife.
+Marriage ceremony, when and who to marry, expectations and role of a wife.

-- Women’s Household Duties in Athens Motherhood, weaving, supervision of slaves.
+Women’s Household Duties in Athens

-- Women in Sparta Education of girls, marriage, status of women.
+Education of girls, marriage, status of women.

 Acropolis, Athens